Aramark: Acquisitions, innovations and present leadership

 Since the 2000s after its renaming, Aramark has increased its frequency of acquisitions, mostly in the US and Ireland.
-Its first was in 200, Aramark purchased the concessions arm of the Ogden Corporation for $225 million in cash and $11 million in assumed debt, expanding its business to locations that included several major sports league venues, such as Staples Center in Los Angeles, and the Arrowhead Pond and Edison International Field in Anaheim.
+Its first was in 2000, Aramark purchased the concessions arm of the Ogden Corporation for $225 million in cash and $11 million in assumed debt, expanding its business to locations that included several major sports league venues, such as Staples Center in Los Angeles, and the Arrowhead Pond and Edison International Field in Anaheim.
 Aramark followed this with a 2004 acquisition of a 90% stake in Campbell Catering, an Irish firm.
 Two years later, Aramark acquired Seamless (today a subsidiary of Grubhub), though it sold its stake in 2012.
-The company then acquirted Van Houtte USA from Green Mountain Coffee Roasters (today part of Keurig Dr Pepper) in 2011, and the Irish firm Avoca Handweavers in 2015.
+The company then acquired Van Houtte USA from Green Mountain Coffee Roasters (today part of Keurig Dr Pepper) in 2011, and the Irish firm Avoca Handweavers in 2015.

 Aramark additionally gained traction in the press for its innovations starting in 2009.
 In July of that year, Aramark and the Colorado Rockies opened what is believed to be the first gluten-free concession stand in major league baseball.
 By 2010, Aramark made gluten-free foods available at all 12 of its major league baseball accounts.
 Aramark partnered with The Humane Society in August 2017 as part of their initiative to increase plant-based food offerings for consumers.
 The training partnership includes a series of plant-based culinary trainings over a six-month period.

 In May 2012, Aramark announced that its board of directors had elected Eric J. Foss as CEO and that Neubauer would remain the company's Chairman.
 In December 2014, Joseph Neubauer announced his retirement and Foss was elected as the company's next chairman.
-Foss remained as CEO until his retirement in August 2019; he was succeeded by John Zilmer in October that same year.
-Between the tenure of Foss and Zilmer, Aramark created a position of "Office of the Chairman" consisting of Lauren Harrington, Stephen Sadove, Lynn McKee and Bramlage Stephen to handle day-to-day operations, until a new CEO was found.
+Foss remained as CEO until his retirement in August 2019; he was succeeded by John Zillmer in October that same year.
+Between the tenure of Foss and Zillmer, Aramark created a position of "Office of the Chairman" consisting of Lauren Harrington, Stephen Sadove, Lynn McKee and Bramlage Stephen to handle day-to-day operations, until a new CEO was found.

 On May 10, 2022, Aramark announced they would spin off its Uniform Services division into an independent, publicly traded company.
-The move is expected to be complete by the end of Fiscal Year 2023.
+The move is expected to be complete by the end of Fiscal Year 2023 the new company will be named Vestis.

+On October 2, 2023, Aramark completed the spin-off of its uniforms line of business.
+It is now publicly traded company, Vestis (NYSE: VSTS).

 Purchasing

 Aramark negotiates pricing and makes purchases directly from national manufacturers and through distributors such as Sysco Corporation.
 The products range from healthcare, dairy, meats, seafood, frozen, canned and dry, paper & disposables, chemicals & janitorial, supplies & equipment, produce, and beverage.
 Aramark has had distribution agreements with Sysco for more than 20 years.

 In 2016, Aramark strengthened its purchasing power through acquiring the group purchasing organization HPSI.
+In 2017, Aramark acquired the group purchasing organization Avendra.